+We developed a measure-based framework for softmax attention that characterizes its behavior in the infinite-prompt limit and provides non-asymptotic guarantees for finite prompts.
+This framework yields a faithful surrogate for analyzing training dynamics and shows that softmax and linear attention become increasingly similar in long-prompt regimes, with centered Gaussian inputs.
+As an application, we establish the first convergence guarantees for in-context linear regression with softmax attention under anisotropic Gaussian covariates.
 More broadly, our framework provides theoretical justification for analyzing simplified attention mechanisms, such as linear attention, without losing relevance to practical regimes encountered in transformer models.
-We believe that these tools can facilitate the study of training dynamics in more complex in-context learning tasks, including, for instance, n-gram learning \citep{edelman2024evolution,varre2025learning}.
+We believe that these tools can facilitate the study of training dynamics beyond Gaussian inputs and with more complex learning tasks, including, for instance, $n$-gram in-context learning \citep{edelman2024evolution,varre2025learning}.